jackieju/CPP2Ruby/README.md

 Although ruby doesn't support it, but will generate code which has same functionality.

-If the class has more than one parent class, The translator will generate normal class for the first one, and from the 2nd parent class, it will generate a class with same name which include a ruby module withe the name "<name>_module", and the current class will include it.
+If the class has more than one parent class, The translator will generate normal class for the first one, and from the 2nd parent class, it will generate a class with same name which include a ruby module with the name "<name>_module", and the current class will include it.

 	e.g. in cpp
 	<pre>